timothyhahn/jeeveshikedthepct/src/routes/chapters/17-intermission-4.md

 }
 ]} />

-The next day, I was supposed to get a ride with Cool Rocks out of town, but my throat hurt even more so I texted her to go on without me.
+The next day, I was supposed to get a ride with Cool Rocks out of town, but my throat hurt even more, so I texted her to go on without me.
 I visited a local doctor who verified I was negative for both covid and strep.
 While he confirmed my tonsils were slightly enlarged and my throat was irritated, he also said he doubted I had an illness, and figured that breathing in wildfire smoke was instead the cause of my issues.
 As rain was continuing to fall on Oregon, he assured me